kerivin/media-embedder-bot/README.md

 Usage: write `@bot_username <post link>` in any chat, **you don't need to add the bot to a group chat**

+> Example:
+>
+> `@mybot https://vt.tiktok.com/ZSjHrkbTo/` will show a popup with a new link `https://tfxktok.com/ZSjHrkbTo/`
+>
+> Press the new link, and you'll send the video

 ## Credits

 [Telegram Bot on Cloudflare Workers](https://github.com/cvzi/telegram-bot-cloudflare)